Korean birthday celebrations: Seire (세이레)

-Baegil (백일)
+Baek Il (백일)

+Another birthday celebration is baegil (100th-day celebration).
+The 100th day celebration originates from a time in pre-modern Korea when infant mortality was high and families waited until a child's 100th day of life to celebrate their birth.
+Making it past the 100th day of life was an indicator that a child would live until at least their first birthday.
+Modern celebrations are a time to congratulate the parents and family on the birth of their child.
+Typically celebrations include special food items, especially rice cakes, and are an opportunity for numerous family photos to be taken with the infant.

-Another birthday celebration is Baegil (100th-day celebration).
-During this celebration, the family worships Samshin.
+During this celebration, the family worships Samsin.
 They make her offerings of rice and soup for having cared for the infant and the mother, and for having helped them live through a difficult period.
-They give thanks to Samshin and also pray for jae-ak (wealth), longevity, and chobok (traditional word for "luck").
+They give thanks to Samsin and also pray for jae-ak (wealth), longevity, and chobok (traditional word for "luck").
 After the prayer the family, relatives and friends celebrate with rice cakes, wine, and other delicacies such as red and black bean cakes sweetened with sugar or honey.
 In order to protect the child, red bean rice cakes are placed at the four compass points of the house.
 This not only brought protection, but was also believed to bring good fortune and happiness.
 It is widely believed that if 100 people share the rice cakes the child will live a long life, so the family would also send rice cakes to neighbors and others.
 Those who receive rice cakes return the dishes with lengths of thread (expressing the hope for longevity), rice and money (symbolizing future wealth).